 Lee writes: We have a new-to-us Mac Pro that has us puzzled.
-Many of the keyboard keys don’t match the characters on the keys, so we have to do sleuthing by trial and error when we need to insert a hyphen or a slash or colon, etc. How can we reset the keyboard to the way it was manufactured?
+Many of the keyboard keys don’t match the characters on the keys, so we have to do sleuthing by trial and error when we need to insert a hyphen or a slash or colon, etc. How can we reset the keyboard settings to the way it was manufactured?

 - Click on the Apple menu in the top-left corner of the screen, select System Preferences, then click Keyboard.